Skipperro/Gesundheit-Machine/README.md

 ![Banner](/images/banner.png)
 # Gesundheit-Machine

-Allergy season is comming?
+Allergy season is coming?
 People sneezing around you all the time?
-You are forced by weird social norms to respond with "Bless you / Gesundheit" to every sneeze around you and it distracts you and makes your code buggy?
+You are forced by some weird social norms to respond with "Bless you / Gesundheit" to every sneeze around you and it distracts you and makes your code buggy?

 What if there was an easy way to automate this social interaction and let you focus on what you really want to do?
 You can now do this with the state-of-the-art, AI-powered Gesundheit-Machine, Made-in-Germany, designed specifically for German market.